trevorpfiz/patientx-starter/README.md

 <!-- PROJECT DETAILS -->
 ## Project Details

-For a comprehensive understanding of our project, please refer to our detailed project document.
-It covers:
+For a comprehensive understanding of our project, please refer to our detailed `PROJECT` document: [Project Details](https://github.com/trevorpfiz/canvas-fhir/blob/main/PROJECT)

-- **Project Background and Rationale:** The driving force behind our portal.

-- **Target Audience Analysis:** Insight into who benefits from our portal.

-- **Impact Assessment:** The tangible benefits and effectiveness of our solution.

-- **Compliance and Regulations:** How we adhere to healthcare standards and regulations.

-- **Collaborations and Partnerships:** Learn about our collaborative efforts with key partners.

-- **Feedback and Iteration Process:** Our approach to continuous improvement and innovation.

-[Link to Detailed Project Document]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>